 Make your turkey stock now so you have plenty for Thanksgiving gravy, which really holds the whole meal together and makes leftovers the greatest!
+This is the way I make all my stocks, bones and water in the oven overnight, finish the next day by simmering the vegetables for 45 minutes.

 Easy Turkey Stock